gayatridinavahi/ABP-PROTOCOL/README.md

 • PRDATA: 32 bits Read data if PWRITE is LOW.

-• PSLAVERR: Slave error, this signal indicates a transfer failure.
+• PSLVERR: Slave error, this signal indicates a transfer failure.

 ### Operating States
 **IDLE** This is the default state of the APB.